SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2005-12-31-cedric-halfElfRanger.md

 > YOU TAKE THAT BACK!
 >
 > I AM A HUMAN.
-OR, AT LEAST, I WAS BORN A HUMAN.
+OR, AT LEAST, I WAS <u>BORN</u> A HUMAN.
 >
 > BEFORE THE HUMANS SAID THEY WANTED NOTHING MORE TO DO WITH ME.

 #### SVETLANA

 > WELL MAYBE YOU'D HAVE MORE FRIENDS IF YOU'D STOP INFECTING THEM WITH PLAGUE AND BURNING DOWN THEIR FORESTS.
+>
+> THE HORDE HAS NO PLACE IN ASHENVALE.
+>
+> PURE AND SIMPLE THEFT.

 #### KEVIN

-> THAT ONE WASN'T MY IDEA.
+> WASN'T MY IDEA.

 #### SVETLANA

 > NIGHT ELF DRUID.
+>
+> SPIRIT OF THE FOREST.

 #### KEVIN

 > NICE.
 TELDRASSIL IS BEAUTIFUL.

+<BR><I>CEDRIC is unaccustomed to discussing his imagination worlds in the prime material plane.
+He tries to get a word in edgewise.</i>

 #### CEDRIC